firdavsmaulana/savari-vscode/README.md

 # Savari VS Code Theme

-**Savari** is a dark theme for Visual Studio Code designed for visual comfort and readability during long coding sessions.
+**SAVARI** is a dark theme for Visual Studio Code designed for visual comfort and readability during long coding sessions.
 Its colors are inspired by earthy tones, creating a calm and focused atmosphere for your work.
 It is perfect for developers who prefer a quiet, distraction-free environment that remains comfortable over time.

 ![Savari Theme Preview](./screenshot.png)